200+ Travel Agent Rates, 2023 [+PDF Download]

 18. Six Senses

-Marriott (and Starwood) Travel Agent Rates
+Marriott Travel Agent Rates

 Marriott acquired Starwood in 2015.
 So if you're looking for Starwood's travel agent rates, look no further than Marriott.
 Marriott has two different types of travel agent rates.
 Here's the rundown:

-1. Marriott's Travel Agent Rates
+1. Marriott Travel Agent Rates

-Marriott's travel agent rate is their blanket travel agent rate program which is available to any accredited travel agent with a valid IATA, ARC, CLIA or TIDS accreditation number.
 The travel agent rate varies depending on availability, hotel category, and season.
 Marriott's travel agent discounts run up to 50%, but you can typically expect less.
-(At the time of writing this, the discounts ranged from 10-15% when I search my hometown.)
+(At the time of writing this, the discounts ranged from 10-15% when I searched my hometown.)

 Marriott's travel agent rate offers can be used to book up to two rooms for unlimited nights (depending on availability)

 Marriott's travel agent rate offers can be used to book up to two rooms for unlimited nights (depending on availability).
-Here's how to take advantage of Marriott's travel agent rate offers:

 Marriott Travel Agent Programs